-Within the broad area of human rights, Royal Unibrew has chosen to focus specifically on diversity among its own employees and on labour rights at Royal Unibrew and with trading partners as well as on competence development of its own employees.
+Within the broad area of human rights, Royal Unibrew has chosen to focus specifically on diversity among its own employees and on labor rights at Royal Unibrew and with trading partners as well as on competence development of its own employees.

 Royal Unibrew has an ongoing dialogue with its stakeholders and the public on this responsibility and seeks to keep focus on these areas through continuous improvements.

-We are therefore investing in our employees – both by way of learning and upgrading of skills, but also by offering them influence on their jobs and by listening to their ideas and wishes for the future.
+We are therefore investing in our employees – both by way of learning and by upgrading of skills, and by empowering them to have influence on their jobs and by listening to their ideas and wishes for the future.

 It is Royal Unibrew’s aim that suppliers and partners should comply with Royal Unibrew’s ethical guidelines which describe how human rights apply to Royal Unibrew’s business, and that these should be incorporated into the terms of trading with key suppliers.

-In the recruiting process, Royal Unibrew always aims at attracting and recruiting a diverse labour force.
-Historically, however, the brewery industry is a male-dominated industry within a number of functions, which challenges our diversity target.
+There is a risk of ”biased” recruitment as compared to the demographic development, thus creating a corporate culture that does not reflect the surrounding world.
+This applies at all organizational levels.
+In the recruiting process, Royal Unibrew always aims at attracting and recruiting a diverse labor force.
+Historically, however, the beverage industry is a male-dominated industry within a number of functions, which challenges our diversity target.

 Outside Royal Unibrew, but in relation to Royal Unibrew’s operations, there is a risk of purchasing goods or services from suppliers who do not live up to Royal Unibrew’s ethical guidelines for respecting human rights.

-A target has been defined for the promotion of diversity at Royal Unibrew, including the achievement of a reasonable gender representation at the level of the top management team comprising the Executive Board and the executives just below, in order to achieve at least 40% representation of each gender.
+A target has been defined for the promotion of diversity at Royal Unibrew including the achievement of a reasonable gender representation at the level of the top management team comprising the Executive Board and the executives just below, in order to achieve at least 40% representation of each gender.

 Gender representation on the international management team

-The collection of information from Royal Unibrew’s suppliers in 2017 did not reveal any non-compliance with Royal Unibrew’s ethical guidelines for respecting human rights.
+The collection of information from Royal Unibrew’s suppliers in 2018 did not reveal any non-compliance with Royal Unibrew’s ethical guidelines for respecting human rights.